-Pay received from employment as a member of the regular complement of a ship or an aircraft operated in international traffic by a Jamaican enterprise is exempt.
+Pay received from employment as a member of the regular complement of a ship or an aircraft operated in international traffic by a Jamaican enterprise is exempt from U.S. tax.
+If the ship or aircraft is operated by a U.S. enterprise, the pay is subject to U.S. tax.